Coltinho10/SAMIL/README.md

 # Google Colab
 Here is a [link](https://colab.research.google.com/drive/1dohxqPx9orWh2uws8TK9KYgeYbOaOI2R) to our notebook.
-A @illinois.edu email is required to access the notebook along with the Google Drive data.
+An `@illinois.edu` email is required to access the notebook along with the Google Drive data.
 The notebook and additional code can also be found in the notebook folder in this repo.